 The Fringe Benefit Tax traps

 The Fringe Benefits Tax year (FBT) ends on 31 March.
 We explore the problem areas likely to attract the ATO’s attention.
-Electric vehicles causing sparks In late 2022, the Government introduced a concession that enables employers to provide some electric vehicles to employees without i ...
+Electric vehicles causing sparks In late 2022, the Government introduced a concession that enables employers to provide some electric vehicles to employees without ...
 READ MORE

 The problem when the evidence doesn’t match what the taxpayer tells the ATO